By Tracey Mallett www.TraceyMallett.com

-Post-natal exercise offers a whole range of benefits for new moms.
+Postnatal exercise offers a whole range of benefits for new moms.
 However, it’s important to remember that you should always consult with your doctor before starting up an exercise program.
-What kind of delivery you had will determine how quick you can resume back to your exercise plan.
-It’s generally advised that you wait until your 6 week post-natal check up.
+What kind of delivery you had will determine how quickly you can resume back to your exercise plan.
+It’s generally advised that you wait until your 6-week post-natal check-up.

 Towel Abs Exercise